nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 3

-**Use case: UC8 - List leaves**
+**Use case: UC9 - List leaves**
 **MSS:**
 1. User requests SudoHR to list all days where any employee has taken leave
 2. SudoHR shows all leaves

+    Use case ends.

-**Use case: UC9 - List employees on leave on a specific day** **MSS:**
+**Use case: UC10 - List employees on leave on a specific day** **MSS:**
-1. User requests to see all employees taking leave on a specific day.
+1. User requests SudoHR to list all employees taking leave on a specific day.
 2. SudoHR shows all employees taking leave on a specific day.
 3. Use case ends.

+    Use case ends.

 **Extensions**